-I have been in web design for over fifteen years now.
-I have worked in several different aspects of coding, designing, and strategizing for countless web sites, working for funky artists as well as for large organizations:
+I have been in web design for almost 25 years now.
+Over these years I worked in several different aspects of coding, designing, and strategizing for countless web sites, working for funky artists as well as for large organizations:

 - as the one responsible for the web presence for several facets of a multi million dollar corporation (The American Skiing Company), designing and maintaining the main corporate website as well as being the primary designer/webmaster for its flagship resort, Killington, for a number of years.
 Additionally I was designer and webmaster for The Canyons resort web site, the designer for the Grand Summit Resort site, and various other projects for the company and resorts.